Water Use Reduction

 Risk management and countermeasures

-The Fuji Oil Group manages water risks as one of many risks to its business.
+The Fuji Oil Group manages water risks as one of many risks to our business.
 Water risks include water withdrawal, impact on water quality, storms, floods, and violations of wastewater regulations.
 To manage these risks, each Group company follows a PDCA cycle, which includes identifying material risks, planning and implementing a management strategy, evaluating results, and making improvements.
-To reinforce management of water risks in the Group, in FY2020 we assessed water risks in each region where Group companies have operations.
-This assessment took into account Aqueduct* analysis results and was based on the Group’s risk management system, which utilizes risk maps.
-This assessment led us to identify flooding risk at a Group company in Indonesia as a new material risk, and we are now developing measures to mitigate potential flood damage.
-This risk follows the identification of wastewater compliance risks at Group companies in China.
+We assess water risks in each region where Group companies have operations.
+This assessment takes into account Aqueduct* analysis results and is based on the Group’s risk management system, which utilizes risk maps.
+This assessment helped us identify wastewater compliance risks at a Group company in China and flooding risk at a Group company in Indonesia as new material risks.
+We are now developing measures to prevent new risks from arising and to mitigate losses from risks that do occur.

 - * A global water-risk mapping tool provided by the World Resources Institute (WRI)